FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

   "longitude": -66.12614,
   "latitude": 43.96552,
   "attitude": "hostile",
-  "geoObject": "Sniper",
+  "geoObject": "Sniper"
 }
 ```

 ##### Response

 * 200 with UID

 #### getGeoObject

 retrieve in a array all geoObjects in a given radius.
 It uses JSON variables, not the json body

+verb
-* verb: GET
+: GET

+endPoint
-* endPoint: /ManageGeoObject/getGeoObject
+: /ManageGeoObject/getGeoObject

 ##### Parameters

 NOTE: these should be provided in the form of url encoded variables.

+radius
- * radius: radius in meters where geoObjects, default(100).
+: radius in meters where geoObjects, default(100).

+longitude
- * longitude: longitude from which radius is calculated, default(0).
+: longitude from which radius is calculated, default(0).

+latitude
- * latitude: latitude from which radius is calculated, default(0).
+: latitude from which radius is calculated, default(0).

+attitude
- * attitude: (optional) the attitude which will be filtered, default(any).
+: (optional) the attitude which will be filtered, default(any).
 See list of supported attitudes above.

 ###### Example Variables